 We will pay attention to emerging themes and helpful suggestions and look forward to this potential interaction.

-Members of the media are asked to send questions to Industry Canada Media Relations.
+Members of the media are asked to send questions to Innovation, Science and Economic Development Canada Media Relations.

 We welcome your comments and expect that conversations will follow the general rules of respectful discourse.
 All posted comments are in the public domain and you are fully responsible for everything that you submit in your comments.
 Please keep your submissions relevant and civil.

 CIPO disclaims all liability for information posted to CIPO's social media accounts.
 Please keep in mind that CIPO cannot tolerate comments that are offensive to an individual or an organization.
 We do not discriminate against any views but we reserve the right to edit or remove any comments that are:

 - contrary to the principles of the Canadian Charter of Rights and Freedoms;

 - racist, hateful, sexist, homophobic, slanderous, insulting or life-threatening;